Information regarding Budget

 * If parent's name is different than what is listed on the child's birth certificate, additional documentation will be required.
 Please call 734-850-6028 for more information.

-AGE REQUIREMENT: A child must be five years of age on or before SEP.
+AGE REQUIREMENT FOR KINDERGARTEN: A child must be five years of age on or before SEP.
 1, 2017.

 ALL DAY YOUNG FIVES PROGRAM: A full day program is available for children who qualify based on June screening results.
 Screening appointments are set when registering.